Gilleleje: Post-war period

 The eastern areas (called Stæremosen - "Starling moor") that had been used for pasture became the industrial area in and around 1950, creating more jobs, meaning more newcomers.

 Economy

 Gilleleje harbor is the 5th largest commercial fishing harbor in Denmark.

+Infrastructure

 Transportation

-Railway stations

 The Hornbæk railway line connects Gilleleje with Helsingør and the Gribskov railway line connects Gilleleje with Hillerød.
 Gilleleje railway station is the principal railway station of the town.
 The town is also served by the railway halts Gilleleje East, Stæremosen and Fjellenstrup.